andreacfromtheapp/elm_vite_tailwind_template/README.md

 *The most popular, free and open-source Tailwind CSS component library*.

 [DaisyUI](https://daisyui.com/) is included as an experiment.
 Because it uses Tailwind CSS only, it integrates well with Elm.
+Examples included:

-Example included: the "*Count is:*" counter buttons on the "demo" page, are daisyUI buttons.
+- the counter buttons are daisyUI buttons
+- basic daisyUI 'light' and 'dark' theming/coloring (via Elm ports)

 ### Node